 - Kosher salt and freshly ground black pepper

-- 2 pounds bone in, skin-on chicken thighs (see note above)
+- 2 pounds bone in, skin-on chicken thighs (see note)

 - 1 tablespoon vegetable oil